BurcinSayin/ButterflyValley/Public/Quests/Mission3/Ekujae_Timeline.md

 * **4000 AV** - Ekujae successfully repel an unauthorized Vanguard expedition seeking their living archives.
 * **4500 AV** - Ekujae elders note increasing anomalies in the jungle, likely related to the Vanguard's continued infiltration attempts.
 * **4700 AV** - Growing Vanguard interest in the region prompts Ekujae elders to enhance protections around their most important living archives.
-* **4719 AV** - Ekujae shamans record disturbances related to the Whispering Tyrant's escape and the events of Tyrant's Grasp.